Simultaneous dense and nondense orbits for toral diffeomorphisms: Abstract

 \section{Abstract}

 We show that, for pairs of hyperbolic toral automorphisms on the $2$-torus, the points with dense forward orbits under one map and nondense forward orbits under the other is a dense, uncountable set.
 The pair of maps can be noncommuting.
-Our main tools are a geometric construction and the Baire Category theorem.
+We also show the same for pairs of $C^2$-Anosov diffeomorphisms on the $2$-torus.
+(The pairs must satisfy slight constraints.)
+Our main tools are the Baire Category theorem and a geometric construction that allows us to give a geometric characterization of the fractal that is the set of points with forward orbits that miss a certain open set.